 - Wash and prepare the strawberries by removing the stems and dice them.
 If using frozen, no need to dice them.

-- In a small saucepan, combine the fruit and maple syrup or honey.
-Bring to a simmer over medium heat and cook until the mixture thickens, about 7 minutes for fresh fruit and 10 minutes for frozen fruit.
+- In a medium saucepan, combine the fruit and maple syrup or honey.
+Bring to a boil then reduce heat to a simmer on medium-low and cook until the mixture thickens, about 7 minutes for fresh fruit and 10 minutes for frozen fruit.
 Stir in the lemon juice and a pinch of salt and transfer to a bowl.
 Let cool slightly before use or store in an airtight container in the refrigerator.

 - Any fruit can be used for this recipe such as strawberries, blueberries, raspberries, blackberries, and peaches or plums (with skin and core removed before dicing), in equal quantities.